SuhailSherief/ThinkPad-x260-macOS-OpenCore/README.md

 - Monterey (Tested, OpenCore)
 - Bigsur (Tested, OpenCore)

-> Airportitwlm is preconfigured based on the branch you download.
+> Airportitwlm is preconfigured based on the branch you use.
 > If you face any issues try different versions.
 Kexts for BigSur, Monterey and Ventura already available.
 > Just Enable and Disable accordingly in config.plist.